iCliniq Logo

 • Regularly and adequately dispose of the garbage.

-• Use tightfitting screens on your windows and doors.
+• Use tight-fitting screens on windows and doors.

-• Keep your trash in containers that are rodent-proof and also clean them adequately.
+• Keep trash in rodent-proof containers and clean them adequately.

-• Do cover your pet food and store them in rodent-proof containers.
+• Do cover pet food and store it in rodent-proof containers.

-• Place the brick stacks, woodpiles, or other dumped materials at a distance of 100 feet from your living area.
+• Place the brick stacks, woodpiles, or other dumped materials at a distance of 100 feet from the living area.

 Conclusion:

 Viral hemorrhagic fevers are commonly seen in tropical areas.
-There is no specific treatment available. and vaccines are available only for a few fevers.
+There is no specific treatment available, and vaccines are available only for a few fevers.
 Therefore, preventing the disease in the first place is essential.
-Do follow adequate preventive measures to avoid one.
+Follow adequate preventive measures to avoid one.

 Frequently Asked Questions